SpaceX sees U.S. approval for rocket launches by June

 Shotwell also welcomed a request for information that the Air Force issued last month as it develops a plan to end U.S. reliance on the RD-180, a Russian-built engine that powers the Atlas 5, one of two rockets used by ULA.

-SpaceX plans to respond to the request, which indicated that the Air Force might kick off a multibillion-dollar competition for 28 launches of government satellites instead of just focusing narrowly on development of a new rocket engine.
+SpaceX plans to respond to the request, which indicated the Air Force might kick off a multibillion-dollar competition for 28 launches of government satellites, instead of focusing narrowly on development of a new rocket engine.

-Shotwell said it made sense to invest in U.S.-based propulsion systems instead of buying engines from Russia, but added that engine development should be done by the companies that design rockets since the two systems are so closely tied.
+Shotwell said it made sense to invest in U.S.-based propulsion systems instead of buying engines from Russia, but added that companies that design rockets should develop the engines since the two systems are so closely tied.

 "It's not like adding a component to your stereo system," she said.
 "That engine is integral to overall design and architecture of your rocket."